2018 v7 iii Special

 Of the V7 models it is the one that comes closest to the spirit of the original model.
 Classic and elegant, it has numerous chromium parts and decidedly bright graphics.
-Like the famous 1975 V750 S3, it has the typical colored stripe on the side panels under the saddle that complement the matching colored horizontal bands on the tank.
+Like the famous 1975 V750 S3, it has the typical coloured stripe on the side fairings under the saddle that complement the matching coloured horizontal bands on the tank.
 The spoked wheels have polished channels and black hubs; the instrumentation is made up of dual circular displays and the chromium plated steel passenger grab handle comes standard.
-V7 III Special also boasts a saddle with “old school” stitching, elements that highlight its classic and elegant roots.
-Unlike the Stone and the Racer, the V7 III Special and Anniversario have fork stanchion protectors instead of dust boots.
-The available color schemes are also new: Nero Inchiostro, Blu Zaffiro.
+V7 III Special also has a saddle with “old school” stitching, elements that highlight its classic and elegant roots.
+The available colour schemes are Nero Inchiostro and Blu Zaffiro.

 V7 III keeps the stylistic personality of the model intact, characterized by a design that dialogues through shapes inspired by Moto Guzzi heritage and modern motorcycle requirements.
-However, the first impression is that you are in the presence of a more mature and robust bike, a sensation due primarily to the presence of the dual pipe exhaust manifold and cylinder heads, both oversized.
-In reality, besides these two parts, the volumes are more or less identical to those of the previous generation, confirming the V7 III as one of the most accessible and sleek classic motorcycles.
-On the other hand, the metal fuel tank has not changed, with its excellent 21-liter capacity and style inspired, as always, by the one on the magnificent 1971 V7 Sport.
-The aluminium fuel cap is no longer flush with the tank line, but it is a screw cap and, as previously, it has a lock.
-Other new style elements involve the new design injector covers, the sleeker side fairings and the new saddle with brand new and dedicated graphics for each of the models.
-The turn indicators are also new, as are the mirrors, 40 mm wider in order to increase visibility and the instrumentation.
-In line with the essential image of the V7 III Stone, the latter mounts a spectacular unit with a single circular display 100 mm in diameter, whereas the Special, Racer and Anniversario versions have a second circular display that contains the Rev. counter.
-The speedometer is analogue, whereas all the other information is included on the digital display: odometer, partial and daily trip (resets automatically eight hours after being switched off), trip time, instantaneous and average consumption, air temperature, average speed and the MGCT level, as well as the engaged gear indicator, for which the minimum and maximum rpm value can be adjusted by the user.
-This way, you can keep a determined engine rpm range under control, for example to run in the bike as effectively as possible or to reduce fuel consumption to a minimum.
-The rider interacts with the instrumentation using the button on the new right hand electrical block.
-The rich catalogue of dedicated accessories includes the MG-MP, the Moto Guzzi multimedia platform that connects your smartphone to your vehicle, providing an exceptional quantity of useful travel information.
+The first impression is that you are in the presence of a mature and robust bike, a sensation due primarily to the presence of the dual pipe exhaust manifold and cylinder heads, both large in size.
+On the other hand, the metal fuel tank has not changed, with its excellent 21-litre capacity and style inspired, as always, by the one on the magnificent 1971 V7 Sport.
+Further elements of popular style concern the injector covers and side fairings with their sleek shape.
+Each of the V7 III versions has a dedicated saddle with brand new graphics and coverings.
+V7 III Stone, Rough and Carbon use a single, circular display instrumentation, in keeping with their image of essential bikes.
+The Special, Racer and Milano versions, on the other hand, have a second circular display for the rev counter.
+The speedometer has an analogue dial, while all other information is contained in the digital box: odometer, partial and daily trip (resets automatically eight hours after being switched off), trip time, instantaneous and average consumption, air temperature, average speed and the MGCT (traction control) level, as well as the engaged gear indicator, for which the minimum and maximum rpm value can be adjusted by the user.
+This way, you can keep a predetermined engine rpm range under control, for example to run in the bike as effectively as possible or to reduce fuel consumption to a minimum.
+The rider interacts with the instrumentation using the button on the right hand electrical block.
+The extensive catalogue of accessories includes the MG-MP, the Moto Guzzi multimedia platform that connects a smartphone to the vehicle to provide an exceptional quantity of information useful for the journey.

 - Engine: 90° V-twin engine, 4-stroke, transverse crankshaft